S3-working-group/s3-practical-guide/docs/all.md

 **Step 4:** Investigate the reasoning behind the disagreement:

-- If it demonstrates that the original argument is false (totally or partly) or that ( despite it being sound), it doesn’t qualify as an objection, continue with the next step.
+- If it demonstrates that the original argument is false (totally or partly) or that ( despite it being sound), it doesn't qualify as an objection, continue with the next step.
 - Otherwise go back to step 3 to check for any further disagreements.

 **Step 5:** Integrate the information revealed in the previous step with the original argument: